railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

   * :guilabel:`Product UoM` : ``PCE``,

-  * :guilabel:`Procure method` : ``Make To Order``.
+  * :guilabel:`Procurement method` : ``On Order``.

-Once the quotation has been entered you can confirm it immediately by clicking the button :guilabel:`Confirm Order` at the bottom to the right.
+Once the quotation has been entered, you can confirm it immediately by clicking the button :guilabel:`Confirm Order` at the bottom to the right.
 The manufacturing order is then automatically generated.

 .. figure:: images/mrp_auto_generate.png